BD2KGenomics/dcc-ops/redwood/README.md

 Update all properties in _dcc-ops/redwood/.env_.
 - See the inline comments
+- If on open stack or not intending to use server-side encryption, comment out _kms_key_

 Run the system (from the _dcc-ops/redwood_ directory)
 - `docker-compose -f base.yml -f prod.yml up -d`